Corral Plans for Dumpsters

 Tip 2: Access for Employees

-Employees need to use the corral each day.
-Large gates are difficult to use, and can be dangerous while carrying bags of garbage.
-Employees can accidentally break or leave gates open.
+Employees and renters need to use your corral each day.
+Large gates can be difficult to use, and be dangerous to operate while carrying bags of garbage or on windy days.
+Employees can accidentally break or leave the gates open.
 Create a small door or access area on the side of the corral.

 Tip 3: Go Big with Concrete

-Concrete under the corral is required by most towns.
-Also required is a concrete apron in front of the corral area.
+Concrete under the corral is required by many towns.
+A concrete apron in front of the corral area is also recommended.
 Without it, deep ruts and cracks in the asphalt or dirt will develop.
 These fill with water and ice, making an unsafe area for employees and the garbage truck driver.

 Corral Construction Details